Fernando Henrique Cardoso: Academic career

 Cardoso earned a bachelor's degree in Social Sciences from Universidade de São Paulo in 1952, from where he also earned a Master's and a Doctorate in Sociology.
 His doctoral thesis, under the supervision of Florestan Fernandes, examined the institution of slavery in Southern Brazil, critiquing, from a Marxist perspective, the dominant approach of Gilberto Freyre to the topic.
 It has since become a classic on the subject.
-Cardoso has also received the Livre-Docência degree in 1963, the most senior level of academic recognition in Brazil, also from Universidade de São Paulo.
+Cardoso also received the Livre-Docência degree in 1963, the most senior level of academic recognition in Brazil, also from Universidade de São Paulo.
 In 1968, he received the title of Cathedratic Professor, holding the chair of Political Science at Universidade de São Paulo.

-As he continued his academic career abroad in Chile and France after the tightening of Brazilian military dictatorship, Cardoso published several books and papers on state bureaucracy, industrial elites and, particularly, dependency theory.
+As he continued his academic career abroad in Chile and France after the tightening of the Brazilian military dictatorship, Cardoso published several books and papers on state bureaucracy, industrial elites and, particularly, dependency theory.
 His work on dependency would be his most acclaimed contribution to sociology and development studies, especially in the United States.
 After presiding the International Sociological Association from 1982 to 1986 Cardoso was selected as a Fulbright Program 40th anniversary distinguished fellow and in that capacity was a visiting scholar and lectured at Columbia University on democracy in Brazil.
 Cardoso currently gives speeches and classes abroad.
 In June 2013 he was elected as a member of Academia Brasileira de Letras.
 He said his election was due to recognition for his academic achievements, rather than his political career.